How to make a website like Shutterstock, but better

 One more Shutterstock’s search feature that uses the power of machine learning is composition aware search for various elements of layout in the images.
 The feature is still in the beta-testing mode on the Shutterstock Showcase section.
-This will be especially interesting for designers who have definite requirements for images as a placeholder for text and logo, number of elements, and their position in relation to each other.
+This will be especially interesting for designers who have definite requirements for images as a placeholder for text and logo, number of elements, and their position to each other.

 First, you enter keywords, separating them with commas, then you see the first letters keywords appear on the special screen where you can move them to set the composition.
 And the search gives you back all similar layout images.